avocadoboi/solar-system-project/notes.md

 # Other notes
 Saturn has a day of about $10.5\text{ hr}$ and an equatorial radius of about $58 232\text{ km}$.
 This implies a velocity of about $2\pi R/T\approx 9.7\text{ km/s}$ at the equator, compared to $464\text{ m/s}$ at Earth's equator.
 For this reason, Saturn's plasma sheet is spread out over all longitudes while Earth's plasma sheet only exists in the magnetotail on the night side.

+Titan has no intrinsic magnetic field and is the only moon in the solar system with an atmosphere.
+Its interaction with the surrounding plasma is therefore unlike that of other moons and more similar to that of Venus and Mars.